foogod/modgrammar/doc/libref.rst

       If set, this grammar will report all match failures by its subgrammars as if it had failed itself.
 This effectively "hides" the subgrammars in any :exc:`ParseError` (which will use this grammar's location and :attr:`grammar_desc` instead when constructing error messages, etc).

+   .. attribute:: Grammar.grammar_whitespace_mode

+      Determines how whitespace is treated between sub-elements of this grammar.
+It can be set to one of the following values:

+        *'optional'* (default)
+          The grammar will automatically skip over any whitespace found between its sub-grammars (it will be "whitespace consuming").
+        *'explicit'*
+          Whitespace between sub-grammars will not be treated differently than any other syntactic element.
+Any whitespace which is allowed must be specified explicitly as part of the grammar definition (for example, using :const:`SPACE`), and any extra whitespace will be considered an error.
+        *'required'*
+          Like *'optional'*, the grammar will skip over whitespace, but it will also require that there must be some amount of whitespace between each of its sub-grammars (if two sub-grammars occur in the input without any whitespace between them, that will be considered an error).

+      **Note:** In general, you will want to set this universally for your whole grammar.
+The best way to do this is to define a ``grammar_whitespace_mode`` module-level variable in the same module as your grammar classes are defined.
+If this is present, it will be used as the default for all grammar classes in that module.

    .. attribute:: Grammar.grammar_whitespace

-      If set to :const:`True` (the default), this grammar will automatically skip over any whitespace found between its sub-grammars (it will be "whitespace consuming").
-If set to :const:`False`, whitespace between elements will not be treated specially.

       In the case where you want a grammar to be "whitespace consuming" but want something other than the normal definition of "whitespace", you can also set :attr:`~Grammar.grammar_whitespace` to a custom regular expression object to be used instead.
 This regular expression should attempt to match as much whitespace as possible, starting at the specified position in the string (the actual match result is not used, except that its length is used to determine how far to skip ahead in the string).

-      Note: In general, you will want to set this universally for your whole grammar.
-The best way to do this is to define a ``grammar_whitespace`` module-level variable in the same module as your grammar classes are defined.
-If this is present, it will be used as the default for all grammar classes in that module.
+      Like :attr:`~Grammar.grammar_whitespace_mode`, ``grammar_whitespace`` can also be set as a module-level variable, in which case it will be used as the default for all grammar classes in that module.

-   .. attribute:: Grammar.grammar_whitespace_required

-      If set to :const:`True`, this grammar will require that there always be some amount of whitespace between its sub-grammars (note that this only applies if grammar_whitespace is also enabled).
-If set to :const:`False` (the default), whitespace between elements will be optional.

-      The :attr:`~Grammar.grammar_whitespace_required` attribute can be set in the same ways as :attr:`~Grammar.grammar_whitespace`.
-In particular, it is possible to set a default for all grammars by defining it at the module-level, just like :attr:`~Grammar.grammar_whitespace`.

    There are also a few less-commonly-used class attributes which may be useful when inspecting grammars, or may be overridden in special cases: